AZ-Wish/toastify2024/README.md

 ## Requirements
 * Windows (11, 10, 8/8.1, 7)
-* .NET Framework 4.7.2 or greater
+* .NET Framework 4.8 or greater
 * Spotify

 ## Information for contributors
 * The language version used to build the project is C# 7
-* The solution requires Visual Studio 2017 (or Visual Studio Code, alternatively)
+* The solution requires Visual Studio 2022 (Visual Studio 2017 or Visual Studio Code, alternatively)
 * Dependencies are not included.
 Use of NuGet is highly recommended.
 * The repository has a git submodule; use `git submodule update --init --recursive` to initialize it.
 * Several [NSIS plugins](https://nsis.sourceforge.io/Category:Plugins) are required to create the installer: